435THz/Dungeon_Recruitment_List/README.md

 list of all Dungeons you have even just partially explored.
 Choose one, and the game will show you all Pokémon that can be recruited in the portion of the dungeon you have explored and where to find them.
-Just be mindful: this can be a slow process, and the bigger dungeons can take some seconds to load.
+Just be mindful: dungeon data is quite slow to work with, so the bigger dungeons can take a couple of seconds to load.
     - **List**: Choose this option and the game will show you the game's regular Recruitment Search screen.
 2. **Info**: Shows what is essentially a recap of this README, but